dmaulikr/LevelHelper-Encryption-GCD/README.md

 Results for this game are not really considerable I think since the images are not big enough however the level with GCD runs slightly faster.
 Go ahead and try and let me know how it goes with you.

-***Update:*** I have forgotten to mention that this method will particularly be faster if your device had multiple cores.
+***Update:*** I have forgotten to mention that this method will particularly be faster if your device has multiple cores.

 I hope this helps some people.